 Can I bring my boat to Eagle Creek Park?

 Boats must be 8 ft.
 Minimum, 26 ft.
 Maximum, with a 10 hp motor limit.
 Small canoes and kayaks can launch from the old boat ramp at the back of the Earth Discovery Center parking lot (must be portaged down the ramp, no vehicles).
-There is a $3 car top boat launch fee at the gate in addition to the regular vehicle admission fee.
+There is a $3 car top boat launch fee per boat at the gate in addition to the regular vehicle admission fee.
 Boats with trailers must launch from the 42nd St. Boat Ramp (on Dandy Trail, south of the Eagle Creek 56th Gatehouse).
 There is a $5 daily launch fee, or yearly passes are available from the Park Office, M-F 9am-5pm.
 Contact the office as well for more information about mooring rentals and winter boat storage at Eagle Creek.

 Are there really eagles at Eagle Creek Park?